godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 Orthonormal matrices
 --------------------

-However, if the Matrix has been scaled (vectors are not unit length), or the basis vectors are not orthogonal (90°), the inverse transform will not work.
+However, if the matrix has been scaled (vectors are not unit length), or the basis vectors are not orthogonal (90°), the inverse transform will not work.